hly89/ComboPred/README.md

 ![](man/figures/combopred.png)

 ## Usage
 Data preparation: drug-target interaction matrix, gene expression data for each individual sample, mutation data for each individual sample, drug responses (DSS).
 Example data can be found in <https://github.com/hly89/ComboPred/tree/master/data>.
+And the results are saved csv files.

 Run the following command to predict combination response and obtain synergy score and results are save as csv files:
 ```